-Want to make an impact in the growing area of Social Media upon a site dedicated to the Oregon Fan?
-FishDuck.com has Internships that can utilize your current skills, add to your resume’ and get UO School Credit as well!
+Want to make an impact in the growing area of Social Media upon a site dedicated to the Oregon Sports Fan?
+FishDuck has Internships that can utilize your current skills, add to your resume’ and get UO School Credit as well.

 FAQ about Social Media Internships

 Are we paid for this internship?
-Our Internships are an unpaid three to five hours a week working for an All-Volunteer site that promotes Oregon sports and has been nationally recognized by the Wall Street Journal and the Washington Post.
-Interns HAVE been offered better opportunities and paying jobs from their time using FishDuck.com as a platform to show their skills.
+Our Internships are an unpaid three to five hours a week working for a site that promotes Oregon sports and has been nationally recognized by the Wall Street Journal and the Washington Post.
+Interns HAVE been offered better opportunities and paying jobs from their time using FishDuck as a platform to show their skills.
 Learn more and join us!

-What is FishDuck.com?
+What is FishDuck?
 Go to the “About Us” page on the site.
 (Top menu bar)

 When do we start?
-We can start right away, and with most depts—it is preferred to get started soon to get some things done.
+We can start right away, and coordinate with your schedule.

 How long is the Internship?
 It is for two terms, or five months, whichever is longer and students/volunteers can stay as long as they want or shift over to another department or internship for more experiences.
 MOST of our volunteers are not students, but have full-time jobs, families, and other activities and give three to five hours a week to help the site and the fans.

 Do we have to be in Eugene to be in the Internship?
 (Where do I go to do the work?)
-Most of these positions can be done online, as one writer filed his article from Europe last year and another did from Cambodia this year.
+Most of these positions can be done online, as one writer filed his article from Europe and another did from Cambodia in the past.
 We have writers, editors and Social Media Associates from West Virginia to British Columbia and from Quebec to Miami, (all over!) because online is from anywhere in the world.

-How to Apply: For more information about the opportunities at FishDuck.com, please email Charles Fischer at firstname.lastname@example.org or call 541-915-4541.
-To apply, email a cover letter and resume indicating which position(s) you are applying for.
+How to Apply: For more information about the opportunities at FishDuck, please email Charles Fischer firstname.lastname@example.org To apply, email a cover letter and resume indicating which position(s) you are applying for.
 Please highlight relevant experience (watching sports counts!) and include contact information for at least two work-related references.

-We seek to educate and entertain our readers with Football Analysis, Op-Ed articles, Recruiting, Player Profiles, History, and even Humor.
+We seek to educate and entertain our readers with Football Analysis, Op-Ed articles, Recruiting, Player Talent Evaluations and discuss them with our famed comment section below articles.
 We have been interviewed and cited/quoted as a source by the Wall Street Journal, and twice have been featured in prominent articles in the Online Sports Section of The Washington Post as our football instructional videos have been viewed more than a Million times by fans and coaches.